London College of Communication: Exhibitions and events

 Outside of the annual undergraduate and postgraduate degree show exhibitions and Unfolding Narratives (an annual exhibition of works by the postgraduate researchers), past exhibitions have included Design Action for London Design Festival in 2020.

 The plinth by Fandangoe Kid on display outside of the College in 2024.

 Other displays have included alumni collaboration – one such example was a public plinth designed by alumni and internationally acclaimed artist Annie Nicholson, who works under the name Fandangoe Kid.
-Created to celebrate 125 years of the College’s contributions to the London art scene, the plinth featured Nicholson’s trademark bright colours and bold typography, and was made in collaboration with both students and the local community.
+Created to celebrate 125 years of the college’s contributions to the London art scene, the plinth featured Nicholson’s trademark bright colours and bold typography, and was made in collaboration with both students and the local community.
 The design included the phrases 'Creativity will save our souls' and 'Open minds change lives', and was in place from March 2020 until June 2025.

 Notable events include several publishing conferences hosted by the MA Publishing course, various talks and lectures with a range of speakers, including actor Toby Jones and photographer Diana Markosian, and the British Film Institute’s Charles Chaplin Conference in 2005.
-This event was held in collaboration with the University of Southhampton, and coincided with the establishment of the British Film Institute's Charlie Chaplin Research Programme.
+This event was held in collaboration with the University of Southampton, and coincided with the establishment of the British Film Institute's Charlie Chaplin Research Programme.